Distance: 2 miles | Time: 1 – 1.5 hours | Level: Easy – Moderate

-Lulumahu Falls Trail is one of the more crowded hikes on the island and commonly visited by locals and tourists alike.
+Lulumahu Falls Trail is one of the more crowded hikes on the island and is commonly visited by locals and tourists alike.
 Don’t let this fact discourage you as the trail is absolutely stunning.
-Look no further than Lulumahu Falls if you’re keen for a true island adventure and don’t mind getting a little down and dirty.
+Look no further than Lulumahu Falls if you’re keen on a true island adventure and don’t mind getting a little down and dirty.

 In this guide, we will cover how to find the trail, what you’ll need to prepare for the hike, and what to expect when hiking Lulumahu Falls Trail on O’ahu.
 As a bonus, we’ve included nearby stops we recommend for creating the perfect adventure day on the east side.

 Know before you go: Lulumahu Falls is situated on private government property and therefore closed to the public.
 While citations are not common at this site, permits can be obtained here for legal access to the trail.

 Disclaimer: This post contains affiliate links that may earn me a small commission should you click through and make a purchase (at no additional cost to you).
 Thank you in advance for your support!